kubeslice/kubeslice-controller/README.md

    make chart-deploy VALUESFILE=yourvaluesfile.yaml
    ```

-### Verify if the Operator is Running
+### Verify the installation

+Verify the installation of the KubeSlice Controller by checking the pods belonging to the `kubeslice-controller` namespace using the following command:

 ```console
 kubectl get pods -n kubeslice-controller
 ```

-Sample output to expect
+Example Output

 ```
 NAME                                            READY   STATUS    RESTARTS   AGE kubeslice-controller-manager-5b548fb865-kzb7c   2/2     Running   0          102s
 ```

-### Uninstalling the kubeslice-controller
+### Uninstalling the KubeSlice Controller
-For more information, see [uninstalling KubeSlice](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-cloud-clusters/uninstalling-kubeslice).
+For more information, see [uninstalling KubeSlice](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/uninstalling-kubeslice/offboarding-namespaces).

 ```console
 make chart-undeploy